minios-linux/docs/CondinAPT.md

 ## Priority Queue

-This mechanism is for unconditional installation of critical packages.
+This mechanism is for prioritized installation of critical packages while preserving their filters and conditions.

-*   **Principle:** Packages listed in the file specified by the `-P` flag (one package per line, no filters) form a special "Queue #1", which is executed first.
+*   **Principle:** The file specified by the `-P` flag contains regex patterns (one pattern per line, no filters).
+CondinAPT scans all queues, finds packages matching these patterns, and moves them (with all their filters and conditions) to a special "Priority Queue", which is executed first.
-*   **Override:** Any package from the priority list is automatically removed from all regular queues and all target queues (with `@release`).
-This ensures it will be installed unconditionally, even if `packages.list` has prohibitive filters or a specific release specified for it.

-**Example:**
+*   **Pattern Matching:** Uses bash regex matching (`=~` operator).
+Patterns can be simple package names or complex regex expressions.
+*   **Preserving Context:** Unlike simple priority lists, this mechanism preserves all package conditions, filters, and release specifications from the original package list.
+*   **Override:** Matched packages are automatically removed from their original queues (both regular and target queues with `@release`) and moved to priority queues.
+Target releases are preserved in separate priority target queues.

+**Example 1: Simple package name matching**

 *   **`packages.list`:**